 Therefore, be careful which credit card you use for your instalment plan.
 Otherwise, you could find yourself unable to use the card for several months or even incur overdraft fees.

 Try using a separate credit card for instalment plans for large purchases.
 This will help ensure you do not run out of credit for your daily expenses.

 There’s another disadvantage to using the instalment payment plan: You will not earn reward points, air miles or cash rebates for your purchase.

 Yes, you will lose out on the chance to earn what could be a substantial reward, but in exchange, you gain the ability to buy what you need, without having to worry about high interest payments.

 One more thing, don’t confuse a credit card instalment plan with store credit.
 The latter carries high interest rates, and you’re likely to end up paying more than the original price of your purchase.

-Some merchants do not offer instalment plans, whereas others want to deal in cash only.
-(Contractors and some home appliance vendors are notable examples).
+Some merchants do not offer instalment plans for big-ticket items (contractors and some home appliance vendors are notable examples).

 In this case, you could try using a balance transfer for the money you need.